Supplements for Athletes

 Fueling for Energy, Endurance, and Recovery

-Food has a significant impact on how we feel and perform during exercise and recover afterwards.
+Food significantly impacts how we feel and perform during exercise and recover afterward.
 Carbohydrates and fats act as the body’s primary energy sources during exercise while protein is required for muscle growth, repair, and maintenance.
 During a workout, your body will use a mix of carbs and fat for energy, but depending on the type, intensity, and duration of the workout, the body will rely on one more than the other.
-For example, during longer low-intensity workouts, such as walking and distance running or cycling, the body will burn a higher percentage of fats for fuel, while during short sessions of high-intensity workouts, such as sprinting, interval training like HIIT, and heavy weightlifting, the body will still use fats, but requires more carbohydrates for a quick source of energy.
+For example, during longer low-intensity workouts, such as walking and distance running or cycling, the body will burn a higher percentage of fats for fuel.
+In contrast, during short sessions of high-intensity workouts, such as sprinting, interval training like HIIT, and heavy weightlifting, the body will still use fats, but requires more carbohydrates for a quick source of energy.
 The overall goal, though, is to become metabolically flexible, which will allow your body to efficiently switch between carb burning and fat burning as needed; this will enhance energy levels and performance, as well as overall health.
-Support metabolic flexibility by exercising regularly and focusing on whole, nutrient-dense foods including vegetables and fruits, quality protein, and healthy fats, while avoiding processed foods, sugar, and refined grains and vegetable oils like corn, cottonseed, and soy oils.1
+Support metabolic flexibility by exercising regularly and focusing on whole, nutrient-dense foods including vegetables and fruits, quality protein, and healthy fats, while avoiding processed foods, sugar, refined grains, and vegetable oils such as corn, cottonseed, and soy oils.1

 Foundational Support for All Athletes